-How to eat: Handful of Almonds can be soaked overnight and peeled in the morning to consume.
-Also garnish your dishes with Almond seeds.
-Again like any other seeds make a fine powder of almonds and add 1 tsp in milk as well.
+How to eat: A handful of Almonds can be soaked overnight and peeled in the morning to consume.
+Also, garnish your dishes with Almond seeds.
+Again like any other seeds make a fine powder of almonds and add 1 tsp of milk as well.

 All the above seeds are high nutritious and best to boost immunity in your body.